 For a city that bursts with colour, it in many respects is still very much a hidden gem as I doubt many could mention anything significant or of interest other than perhaps its ties to port production.
 But Porto is much more than a ‘port’ city in both senses of the word.

-This weekend in Porto itinerary touches on some of the best bits and those things that may intrigue and inspire.
-There’s enough to see and experience over the course of 48 hours; that’s if one manages to put the camera down for just a little while.
+This Porto itinerary touches on some of the best bits and those things that may intrigue and inspire.
+There’s enough to see and experience over the course of 48 to 72 hours; that’s if one manages to put the camera down for just a little while.

 How Many Days in Porto?

 Many would-be travellers to Portugal’s second city wonder how many days to spend in Porto in order to do the city justice.
 Fortunately, with it being on the smaller side and therefore more walkable, it shouldn’t take long to get acquainted with your surroundings.

 Generally speaking, if you want to see the highlights of the city and get a good feel for it’s culture, then consider spending 2 days in Porto.
 If you allot enough time to see Porto in 2 days, you will definitely be able to stop by the main sites and really enjoy what this small city has to offer.